Project

 ATTENTION: ALPHA STAGE

-This plugin provides depending / cascading custom field formats for Redmine that can be toggled via the plugin settings.
-Two new field formats (List (dependable) and Key/Value list (dependable)) are introduced in addition to the Extended user field format with options for group-based filtering and visibility of active, registered or inactive users.
+This plugin provides depending / cascading custom field formats for Redmine.
+Two new field formats (List (depending) and Key/Value list (depending)) are introduced in addition to the Extended user field format with options for group-based filtering and visibility of active, registered or inactive users.

 Features